Optometry Practice Staffing: Build Your Dream Team

 Strong example: “You’ll be the voice patients hear when they call.
 Your work directly impacts whether patients choose us for their vision care.
 We’re looking for someone who can turn a simple phone call into a lasting patient relationship.”

-Where to Find Quality Candidates
+Where Do You Find Quality Candidates?

 Traditional job boards yield mixed results.
 Expand your search to:

-Interview Questions That Reveal Character
+What Interview Questions Reveal Character?

 Technical skills can be taught.
 Attitude and work ethic cannot.
 Use behavioral questions to assess fit: